Supergraph next steps

 Get the most out of GraphOS

-After you create a supergraph with Apollo Studio, read below to learn about some of the next steps you should take to get the most out of it and the entire GraphOS platform.
+After you create a supergraph with GraphOS Studio, read below to learn about some of the next steps you should take to get the most out of it and the entire GraphOS platform.

 The Rover CLI is the primary command-line interface for interacting with GraphOS.
 You'll use Rover both locally and in CI environments to perform a variety of actions on your supergraph and its individual subgraphs.